daveabrock/daveabrock.github.io/_posts/2020-07-09-c-sharp-9-top-level-programs.markdown

 - Post 5 - [Target typing and covariant returns](https://daveabrock.com/2020/07/14/c-sharp-9-target-typing-covariants)
 - Post 6 - [Putting it all together with a scavenger hunt](https://daveabrock.com/2020/07/21/c-sharp-9-scavenger-hunt)

-**Heads up!** C# 9 is still in preview mode, so much of this content might change.
-I will do my best to update it as I come across it, but that is not guaranteed.
-Have fun, but your experience may vary.
-{: .notice--danger}

 Typically, when you learn to write a new C# console application, you are required by law to start with something like this:

 ```csharp